lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 The assumed development lifecycle is :

 * All source in git
-* Source is built to images and packaged via maven
+* Images and packages are built from source by maven
     * Studio calls maven for builds
     * Continuous integration system calls maven for builds
 * Testing and development can be performed on a desktop running Docker and Kubernetes
-* Deployment of images and packages to a repository is via maven
+* Deployment of images and packages to a repository is by maven
     * Continuous integration system calls maven for deployment
-* Production deployment uses container definitions stored in a Docker registry (or container registry)
+* Production deployment uses containers stored in a Docker registry

 Maven lifecycle mapping is :